 - Reduced inflammation

-- Improved fertility
+- Improved self esteem

-Can Mounjaro be prescribed for PCOS?
+Can Mounjaro be prescribed for PCOS in the UK?

 It’s important to consult a medical professional before using Mounjaro to understand the side effects as well as benefits.
 This is especially true if you are taking any other medications, as it could make them less effective.
-Good news for those who already take Metformin, as you can take it alongside Mounjaro with no issues.
+Good news for those who already take metformin, as you can take it alongside Mounjaro with no issues.

 Starting a weight management plan for Mounjaro with PCOS